 Research results from MICR 4910 (HON) are submitted as a thesis written in a style appropriate for publication and presented in two open seminar forums: 1) at a national, regional, or local meeting and 2) at the Department of Biological Sciences Undergraduate Research Symposium.
 Student theses are approved and submitted by the research faculty mentor to the Department's Honors Liaison.
 Students are expected to choose and arrange to work with a faculty research advisor prior to registering for the first semester of MICR 4910 (HON).

 Physics

-Departmental Honors in Physics requires the following sequence of courses totaling 11-13 credit hours:
+Departmental Honors in Physics requires the following sequence of courses totaling 12-14 credit hours:

-PHYS 3000 Introduction to Research (1)
+PHYS 3000 Introduction to Research (2)

 4010 Senior Thesis (1-3) for a total of four to six credit hours over a period of two semesters

 In addition, you must take at least six credits of 3000-4000-level Honors courses from the following list:

 PHYS 3210 Mechanics I (3)

 3220 Mechanics II (3)

-3250 Experimental Physics I (3)

-3260 Experimental Physics II (3)

 3550 Modern Physics (3)

 4170 Introduction to Biophysics I (3)

-4320 Optics (3)

 4410 Electromagnetics I (3)

 4420 Electromagnetics II (3)

+4450 Solid State Physics I (3)

 4460 Solid State Physics II (3)

 4520 Nuclear and Particle Physics (3)

 4550 Quantum Physics I (3)

 4560 Quantum Physics II (3)

 4650 Thermodynamics and Statistical Mechanics (3)

-The Departmental Honors program in the Department of Physics and Astronomy is open to Honors students with junior standing that are judged capable of pursuing and completing a comprehensive research project under the supervision of a faculty advisor.
-To participate in the program you must be recommended by your advisor or Honors director and approved by the department chair.
-You will then be required to satisfactorily complete the required Honors courses, culminating in an approved thesis.
+The Departmental Honors program in the Department of Physics and Astronomy is open to Honors College students in the Physics B.S. program with an emphasis in Physics and Astronomy.

-In your junior year you will take PHYS 3000, which is designed to introduce you to research activities within the department and to help you identify a research project and a faculty advisor to supervise your senior-year thesis work.
+In your second year, you will take PHYS 3000, which is designed to introduce you to research activities within the department and to help you identify a research project and a faculty advisor to supervise your thesis work.

-In your senior year you will take PHYS 4010.
-You will be required to do a literature survey of your chosen topic, conduct a research program, and present a summary of the background and results of the project in the forms of a senior thesis and a public seminar.
+You will identify a research mentor and take PHYS H4010 with that mentor.
+You will be required to do a literature survey of your chosen topic, participate in a research program, and present a summary of the background and results of the project in the forms of a senior thesis and a public seminar.
 The thesis must be approved by the department chair.